Abion / Blog / Italian Supreme Court gives the iconic Vespa the red light in landmark ruling

 • The case has been sent back to the Court of Appeal for reassessment.

-• If upheld, it could impact the trademark registration of designs deemed protectable under traditional artistic value standards.
+• If upheld, it could impact the trade mark registration of designs deemed protectable under traditional artistic value standards.

 Our reflections on this case

-• The judgment raises questions about the balance between copyright and trademark protection.
+• The judgment raises questions about the balance between copyright and trade mark protection.

 • Is a design's value intrinsic, or does a brand's reputation play a role?
 The ruling's implications could be far-reaching.